 When police arrest you based on probable cause that you are involved in criminal activity, they may search the immediate area as part of a search incident to a lawful arrest.
 However, these searches are limited to the area within your immediate control.

 If the police have an arrest warrant for a person in your home, they may be able to come in and arrest the person.
-Though if you do not consent to a search of the house, they may only be able to search the area immediately around the person who is being arrested.4
+Though if you do not consent to a search of the house, they may only be able to search the area immediately around the person being arrested.4

 Exigent circumstances